 The Importance of a Unique and Memorable Corporate Identity

 Maybe you think that you can get away with a poorly designed logo or a ridiculous-sounding company name, but consider the benefits of a unique and smart corporate identity:

 - A good corporate identity is the literal face of your company.
-Just like humans, it is what makes you recognizable and what sets you apart from the sea of competition.
-When shopping, some consumers look at the price of a product first, while others prioritise quality.
+Just like humans, it makes you recognizable and sets you apart from the sea of competition.
+For example, when shopping, some consumers look at the price of a product first, while others prioritize quality.
 Many people, however, are visual creatures who can be swayed by the physical aspects of the product, such as a nice and sturdy packaging, an elegant font, or a cool-looking logo.

-- A strong corporate identity can lend a professional and trustworthy veneer to your company.
+- A strong corporate identity can lend your company a professional and trustworthy veneer.
 If you are confident that the quality of your product or service is outstanding, but you’re still struggling with sales and people’s perception of your brand, maybe it’s time to reconsider your branding.
-Maybe your company’s font borders on ridiculous (think comic sans) or the company name is decked out in garish neons or forgettable neutrals.
-Or maybe your logo looks like something drawn on an early version of MS Paint or your product’s packaging is just flimsy.
+Maybe your company’s font borders on ridiculous (think comic sans), or the company name is decked out in garish neons or forgettable neutrals.
+Or maybe your logo looks like something drawn on an early version of MS Paint, or your product’s packaging is flimsy.
 It’s time to reevaluate your strategy and take a page off the book of today’s leading brands when coming up with a good corporate identity.

-- Apart from better promotion, improved corporate identity can also foster loyalty among your existing customers and attract new ones.
-It might seem superficial, but the majority of consumers naturally want to be associated with high-quality brands with attractive corporate identities.
+- Besides better promotion, improved corporate identity can also foster loyalty among your existing customers and attract new ones.
+It might seem superficial, but most consumers naturally want to be associated with high-quality brands with attractive corporate identities.
 Revamp your branding if you’re struggling with attracting new customers and keeping old ones.

 Boost Your Corporate Identity with these Simple Branding Tips